openresty/lua-nginx-module/README.markdown

 Explicitly specify the end of the response output stream.
 In the case of HTTP 1.1 chunked encoded output, it will just trigger the Nginx core to send out the "last chunk".

-When you disable the HTTP 1.1 keep-alive feature for your downstream connections, you can rely on descent HTTP clients to close the connection actively for you when you call this method.
+When you disable the HTTP 1.1 keep-alive feature for your downstream connections, you can rely on well written HTTP clients to close the connection actively for you when you call this method.
 This trick can be used do back-ground jobs without letting the HTTP clients to wait on the connection, as in the following example:

 ```nginx